10 Spooktacular Subject Line Tips to BOOst Your Halloween Email Campaigns

 In a report carried out by Experian, the research found that 56% of brands and companies using emojis in email subject lines had a higher percentage of unique open rates.

 Halloween only comes around once a year, so use the opportunity wisely and do something different from the norm, something which casts a spell in subscriber inboxes.

 2. Give subscribers compelling reasons to open emails

 Customers receive dozens of emails per day, so you'd need to present enticing offers and persuasive reasons to encourage subscribers to open your emails.
 Using limited time offers in the subject line is an effective way of encouraging people to open.
-Leveraging FOMO (fear of missing out) is a powerful tactic in email marketing, especially for retailers.
+Leveraging FOMO is a powerful tactic in email marketing, especially for retailers.
 Don’t be afraid to use command language, as calls to action in subject lines can emphasise the urgency of your offers.

 Look at the FOMO utilised in this Halloween email campaign from Cadbury:

 Modern consumers are bombarded with marketing content from all angles, so perking their interest is difficult, amidst all the noise.
 However, we're adapted to avoid loss, it’s in our genetics.
 That includes the loss of a great deal.
 While a generic email subject line, such as “Killer Halloween Sale: 20% off” is ok, urgency in the subject line, like “Killer Halloween Sale: 20% off – ends at midnight” is more likely to prompt recipients to open emails and click calls to action.

-Follow up your subject lines with Halloween-inspired discount codes, eye-catching visuals, seasonal email copy and even quirky (but relevant) offers, like Lands' End Halloween email campaign example below, using "31% off" to tie in with 31st October:
+Follow up your subject lines with Halloween-inspired discount codes, eye-catching visuals, seasonal email copy and even quirky (but relevant) offers, like Lands' End's Halloween email campaign example below, using "31% off" to tie in with 31st October:

 3. Get creative with playful Halloween subject lines